Find Schools

 The states with the most job growth for Automotive Specialty Technician are Utah, Georgia, and Idaho.
 Watch out if you plan on working in District of Columbia, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

-Salary for an Automotive Specialty Technician
+What is the Average Salary of an Automotive Specialty Technician

-The average yearly salary of an Automotive Specialty Technician ranges between $23,420 and $66,950.
+The salary for Automotive Specialty Technicians ranges between about $23,420 and $66,950 a year.

 undefined